Liberal Arts Honors Programs | College of Liberal Arts

 The application consist of three parts: first, a written portion with several short essays and information about your extracurriculars; second, a brief video of yourself; and third, a recommendation from a member of the UT Austin faculty.

-• First, the written portion of the Temple application is available online.
+• First, the written portion of the Temple application is available online at this link.
 Eligible students received an email invitation to apply.
-If you believe you are eligible and did not receive an invitation, please contact LAH Scholarships

 • Second, upload a 60-second-or-less video of yourself